 - Impact of globalisation

 - Choosing GCSE subjects & the implications this will have on future career opportunities.

 - Enterprise & Self– employment – opportunities and implications

 - Local & Global employment

-NB: Students prepare for the GCSE LLW Employability paper which they take in Summer of Year 11.
+NB: As well as personal career planning students prepare for the GCSE LLW Employability paper which they take in Summer of Year 12.

 Areas of study include: